rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryItem;
 {{< /highlight >}}

-The function is extracted as its own JavaScript variable, because otherwise it would turn out too verbose in the RepositoryItem component when keeping it inlined in the Mutation component.
-The function has access to the Apollo Client and the mutation result in its argument.
-You need both in order to update data.
-Therefore, you can destructure the mutation result in the function signature already.
-If you don't know how the mutation result looks like, check the `STAR_REPOSITORY` mutation definition again where you have defined all fields that should appear in the mutation result.
-For now the only thing that's important for you is the `id` of the to be updated repository.
+The function is extracted as its own JavaScript variable,  otherwise ends up too verbose in the RepositoryItem component when keeping it inlined in the Mutation component.
+The function has access to the Apollo Client and the mutation result in its argument, and you need both to update data so you can destructure the mutation result in the function signature.
+If you don't know how the mutation result looks like, check the `STAR_REPOSITORY` mutation definition again, where you defined all fields that should appear in the mutation result.
+For now, the `id` of the to be updated repository is the important part.

 {{< highlight javascript "hl_lines=2 3" >}}
 const updateAddStar = (